Last updated: 05/07/2021

 Effective January 26, all airline passengers to the United States ages two years and older must provide a negative COVID-19 viral test taken within three calendar days of travel.
-Alternatively, travelers to the U.S. may provide documentation from a licensed health care provider of having recovered from COVID-19 in the 90 days preceding travel.
-Check the CDC website for additional information as well as these Frequently Asked Questions.
+Alternatively, travelers to the United States may provide documentation from a licensed health care provider of having recovered from COVID-19 in the 90 days preceding travel.
+Check the CDC website for additional information and review the CDC’s Frequently Asked Questions.

 - Private U.S. citizen should contact their local health care provider or local laboratories to arrange COVID-19 testing.
 Some laboratories will provide at home-service for an additional cost.
 The cost of testing is not covered by the host government, and private U.S. citizens should be prepared to pay for the test at the beginning of their appointment.
 The average PCR COVD-19 test price is 210 TND ($78 USD).